UPDATED for 2018/19 Season

 Motorbikes go from 250bt to 300bt daily and are available at most resorts.
 You will need to leave your passport or a copy of your passport and your driving licence as a guarantee.

 Bicycles can be hired at 100bt to 250bt bike per day, with many resorts now having their own decent selection.
 Failing that, try Ball Cafe opposite Baan Koh Mak or Coco Cafe at the top of the road to Ao Kao Resort.

 If you want to properly explore the island, rent the best and most expensive geared mountain bike variety you can find.
 The old style bikes are fine for a jaunt up and down the back of Ao Kao Beach for an hour or so, but they quickly lose their appeal once you hit even the first gentle slope.

 The main road that crosses from the north west to the south west, to the south and to the east is of decent enough quality and there are no hills to speak of.
 Slightly trickier tracks run around the southern peninsula and in the very north eastern corner but they are more than usable.
 The north of the island is less well served and the roads principally consist of forest tracks, but provided there has not being much rain, they are still passable and indeed are marked out as cycle paths.

 There is also, in theory, an open style shuttle bus that runs from Koh Mak Resort past Seavana on Ao Suan Yai up to Good Time Resort, down the hill to the back of Ao Kao, past the back of Riverside and Baan Koh Mak and all the way to Coco Cafe by Ao Kao Resort.
-Needless to say, best to ask locally to see if it is actually in operation.
+Ask locally for the latest timetable.